Skip to main content

 composer require laravel/nightwatch

-3. Add your token
+3. Configure the token

-Add the environment token to your .env file.
+Add the token to .env.

 NIGHTWATCH_TOKEN=your-api-key